Leproide/VEEAM-Agent-Telegram-notification/README.md

 # VEEAM Agent Telegram notification with Powershell

-Use Telegram as notification service for Veeam Agent using a powershell script
+Use Telegram as notification service for Veeam Agent by powershell script

 You need a bot token and chatid.